joelparkerhenderson/git-commit-message/README.md

 ## Specifics

-Capitalize the title.
+Capitalize the summary.

 * Right: Add feature
 * Wrong: add feature

-Do not end the title with a period.
+Finish the summary without a sentence-ending a period.

 * Right: Add feature
 * Wrong: Add feature.

+If the summary ends with an non-sentence-ending period, use it.

+* Right: Add feature for U.S.A.
+* Wrong: Add feature for U.S.A

 Use imperative mood: present tense, active voice, and lead verb.